 At Criswell, we care about nurturing more than just your mind.
 A thriving spiritual life is vital to student success at Criswell College.
 The goal is to love the Lord with all our heart, all our mind, and all our strength.
 While students learn to love the Lord with all their mind in the classroom, chapel and the applied ministry project allow opportunities for loving God with all their heart and strength.

-Chapel services are held each Tuesday and Thursday at 11:00 a.m. with the entire campus gathering together in Horner Hall for worship through song and a biblical, challenging, and encouraging message.
+Chapel services are held each Tuesday and Wednesday at 11:00am with the entire campus gathering together for worship through song and a biblical, challenging, and encouraging message.
 Speakers include pastors, professors, local business people, musicians, and heads of organizations like the Ethics and Religious Liberty Commission and the International Mission Board.
-Listen to our past Chapel Messages online, or click to view our Fall 2019 Chapel Schedule.

 Applied Ministry Project

-Inspiring a passion for the local church in students has always been an integral part of Criswell College’s mission.
+Inspiring a passion in students for the local church has always been an integral part of Criswell College’s mission.
 Beginning with our founder, Dr. W. A. Criswell, the college leadership challenges students to serve the local body.
 This is accomplished in part by the Applied Ministry Project (AMP).
-Every full-time student completes at least 16 hours of service each semester in a local church, ministry, or non-profit organization.
+Every full-time graduate student completes at least 16 hours of service each semester in a local church, ministry, or non-profit organization.